 She is very motivated and enthusiastic to follow her career in Library and Information Science Research and to publish academic papers in as many highly-ranked journals as possible.
 Her experience as a teaching assistant has equipped her with skills to present and explain difficult principles for students and to socialize with them.

 Celeste holds bachelor's degrees in psychology and physiology (Michigan State) as well as a master's in library and information science (Long Island University).
 She has served as a cultural worker in a variety of capacities: director of operations for the Virginia Arts Festival, a multi-city, cultural tourism event; technical director for Urban Bush Women, a community engagement, performance ensemble; production manager for EVIDENCE, a dance company integrating Africana diasporic corporeality with historiography.
-She has also held a variety of positions in the information field: library assistant, St. John’s Riverside Hospital Cochran School of Nursing (Yonkers, NY); video archives assistant, US Tennis Association; digital assistant, Digital Collections (USC); and library technician, National Audio-Visual Conservation Center.
+She has also held a variety of positions in the information field: library assistant, St. John’s Riverside Hospital Cochran School of Nursing (Yonkers, NY); video archives assistant, US Tennis Association (White Plains, NY); digital assistant, Digital Collections (USC); and library technician, Library of Congress, National Audio-Visual Conservation Center.
 Her research interest focuses around digital curation, research justice, community informatics, and critical information literacy.
-She would like to explore transdisciplinary approaches to utilizing information and communications technology for asset mapping and preservation in communities displaced by gentrification.
+She would like to explore transdisciplinary approaches to utilizing information and communications technology for asset mapping, preservation, and skill-set development in communities at risk of gentrification-induced displacement.

 She has lectured in the preservation planning/administration, online information services, and digital information infrastructure areas.